artcom/git-json-api/README.md

 Returns the contents of the repo at the given version as a single JSON object.

 Version can either be a Git commit hash or `master`.
-The response will contain the Git commit hash in the `ETag` header.
+The response will contain the Git commit hash in the `Git-Commit-Hash` header.

 The returned object contains the contents of every file in the root of the repo in a property named like the file (without extension).
 For every directory, it contains another object with the same structure.